Voltage Testing: Putting Safety First

 What’s in the pipeline?

-Panduit plans to release VeriSafe AVT 2.0 in early 2022 bolstered with fantastic upgrades.
+Panduit plans to release VeriSafe AVT 2.0 in July 2022 bolstered with fantastic upgrades.
 Along with keeping its existing revolutionary AVT technology, this new offering will have higher voltage ratings, a battery-free option, a dedicated DC/single-phase indicator, network connectivity, and a second indicator option.

 VeriSafe AVT 2.0 also comes equipped with widened application compatibility to cover industries where outdoor temperature, climate, or high-frequency noise is a performance factor.
 Water/Wastewater, HVAC, O&G, and other Outdoor sectors now have the option to apply this dynamic automation tool to run their plant equipment safely and efficiently, avoiding more traditional, riskier methods.